 You'll reach Will Rogers by heading north (actually west) along Pacific Coast Highway (California Highway 1) from Santa Monica.

-Public transit: If in reasonable shape, can walk from Santa Monica Hostel downtown.
-Big Blue Bus line 9 from downtown Santa Monica or MTA from Los Angeles.
-(From many areas in LA you'll reach Will Rogers quicker by connecting from MTA to Big Blue Bus.)
+Public transit: If in reasonable shape, can walk from downtown Santa Monica.
+Big Blue Bus takes you from downtown Santa Monica or MTA from Los Angeles.

 Santa Monica Beach

 Just below Ocean Avenue and Palisades Park in Santa Monica lies Santa

 Monica State Beach, which offers a fine, wide beach, with great facilities.

 A nice thing about Santa Monica Beach is its proximity